-Each student's schedule will vary slightly and will depend on prior classes taken in high school, credits already earned from college, and academic ability of student.
-If a student has completed the equivalent KAMS/AMS courses in History, English, or Communications at their local school, elective courses at KAMS/AMS may be selected pending approval by a designated KAMS/AMS staff member.
+Each student's schedule will vary and will depend on prior classes taken in high school, credits already earned from college, and academic ability of student.
+If a student has completed the equivalent KAMS/AMS courses in History, English, or Communications at their local school, elective courses at KAMS/AMS may be selected pending approval by a KAMS/AMS Director.
 A mathematics placement test will be used to determine appropriate mathematics placement.
-A student whose scores allow them to be placed in a higher-level mathematics course may have free elective hours during her/his academy program.
-However, students are encouraged to take a mathematics course during each semester of their program experience.
+Students are required to take three semesters of mathematics and are encouraged to take four.